Igalia/wpewebkit.org/_posts/blog-06-integrating-wpe.md

 [script-message-with-reply-received](https://people.igalia.com/aperez/Documentation/wpe-webkit-2.0/signal.UserContentManager.script-message-with-reply-received.html)
-signal now receive a [WebKitScriptMessageReply](https://people.igalia.com/aperez/Documentation/wpe-webkit-2.0/struct.ScriptMessageReply.html), which can be used to resolve the promise&mdash;either on the spot or asynchronously later on.
+signal now receive a [WebKitScriptMessageReply](https://people.igalia.com/aperez/Documentation/wpe-webkit-2.0/struct.ScriptMessageReply.html), which can be used to resolve the promise&mdash;either on the spot, or asynchronously later on.